How it Works

 This automatic feature detects if you recorded your activity at the same time as other users on the same route.
 When a group activity is detected, your activity becomes linked to any matching activities.
-On your feed, the group activity is displayed with one map and a list of the group members you follow below.
-When viewing an activity details page, you will be able to view the full list of athletes matched in the group.
 In order to be detected as a group activity, our algorithm considers the percentage of elapsed time in your activity that the other activity is 'nearby.'
 If the other activity is nearby for more than 50% of the time, it is considered a match.
 This threshold allows for other users to join a group ride or run mid-way through, or leave early as long as they match the set percentage.

 - The algorithm is asymmetric.
 For example, if you join someone for the last 5 miles of their 50-mile ride, it will say that you rode with them, but not that they rode with you.
 In most cases, however, matching is symmetric.

 - The algorithm is activity type agnostic (for example skiing can be matched with snowboarding).